handicraftsman/heliodor/README.md

 ```

-More info can be found [rubydoc](http://www.rubydoc.info/gems/heliodor)
+More info can be found at [rubydoc](http://www.rubydoc.info/gems/heliodor)

 ## Development